 Those attending your worship service are the lucky few to experience what you have to offer.
 Every week your congregation is empowered and uplifted by positive and life changing messages.
 Now imagine reaching twice as many people on a weekly basis.
 What about four times as many, or even more?
 What about those who may not be able to attend every week?

 With live streaming and video technology on the rise, and the prolific availability of user-friendly hardware and software, now is the best time to begin broadcasting your worship services over the Internet.
-We can help you understand the basics, and offer suggestions that will help you to establish a successful, budget-conscious live streaming setup.
+We can help you understand the basics of church streaming, and offer suggestions that will help you to establish a successful, budget-conscious live streaming setup.

 Wirecast is used in churches, synagogues, mosques, monasteries, temples, ashrams and retreats all over the world.
 Some communities and organizations use it to broadcast their weekly services to Churchstreaming.tv, Facebook or YouTube.
 Others use it to build closer ties within far-spread congregations.
 Whether you decide to expand your audience and reach beyond your four walls with your message, or whether you use it to reach those within, Wirecast has the features you need.